Archive for the ‘Elevator Pitch’ Category

 We’ll call it a Twitter-length Pitch because Twitter allows you only 140 characters per message.
 So, it’s considerably more brief than even an elevator pitch.
 You can say a lot of words in a minute, not so much in a 140 characters, counting spaces.
 In fact, since you’d like to be able to write it on your letterhead, business card or website, let’s call it the Half Twitter-length Pitch.

-By the way, before we go any farther, let me say this is not a mission statement.
+By the way, before we go any further, let me say this is not a mission statement.
 Please.
 Mission statements generally contain some of the most blue-sky, pompous, rambling and, yes, boring combinations of meaningless words ever strung together.

 We’re talking about a concise benefit message of substance, one that’s all about what’s in it for your client or prospective client.
 It even guides your entire sales process.
 (Heck, we could write an entire blog on just that last sentence, and we will.)